segmentio/segment-docs/src/personas/warehouses.md

 ### Can I sync the identities table to my warehouse?

 Not yet.
-We’re working on this feature, and if you’re interested please let your CSM know or get in touch with us [here](https://segment.com/help/contact/).
+We're working on this feature, and if you're interested please let your CSM know or get in touch with us [here](https://segment.com/help/contact/).